 In compiling this Directory the question has been what to include and what to leave out.
 Basically the Directory set out to include mowers of all nationalities likely to be found in the UK up to 1960, and UK-built mowers only after that date; thus avoiding the booklet being bogged down with latter-day Japanese and American products.
-We have taken as a yardstick machines which were primarily designed as lawn or rough grass mowers, thus excluding agricultural mowing machines and horticultural machines to which mower attachments could be fitted (eg I have excluded the 1950s Landmaster “Gamecock” but included the “Atcoscythe” from the same period).
+We have taken as a yardstick machines which were primarily designed as lawn or rough grass mowers, thus excluding agricultural mowing machines and horticultural machines to which mower attachments could be fitted (eg the 1950s Landmaster “Gamecock” is excluded but the “Atcoscythe” from the same period is included).

 |“Old” shillings and pence||Decimal new pence|